blitz-js/drafts/TUTORIAL.md

 ## Playing with the API

 Now, let’s hop into the interactive Blitz shell and play around with the free API Blitz gives you.
-To invoke the Blitz shell, use this command:
+To invoke the Blitz console, use this command:

 ```sh
 $ blitz console